So even by prasāda sometimes someone can be saved from blooping, from leaving devotional service.

 aichana adbhuta līlā kare gaurarāy

-To feel the emotion of ecstatic love of Godhead is to be on the transcendental platform.
+Purport: To feel the emotion of ecstatic love of God is to be on the transcendental platform.
 If one can keep himself in that transcendental position, he will surely return home, back to Godhead.
-In the spiritual world there is no higher, middle or lower classes.
+In the spiritual world there are no higher, middle or lower classes.
 This is confirmed in the Īśopaniṣad (7):

 yasmin sarvāṇi bhūtāny ātmaivābhūd vijānataḥ